Answers on the Weight of Diesel Fuel and More

 Fuel – it’s the juice that keeps trucks running.
 If you’re going to haul money-making loads to keep your trucking company successful, you need diesel fuel to get you from origin to destination.

 It’s a simple equation, but have you ever stopped to wonder the details of diesel fuel?
 Have you thought about the weight of diesel fuel?
-What about the fuel weight of a full tank of diesel?
+What about the fuel weight of a full tank of diesel on a semi-truck?
 Does diesel weigh more depending on the outside temperature?
-How does that weight of diesel fuel impact your truck weight, especially when it’s time to hit the scale?
+How does that weight of diesel fuel impact your truck weight, especially when it’s time to hit the scales?

 Don’t you worry, we have answers to those questions and more.

 What is the weight of diesel fuel?